 Of course avionics were upgraded as new technology became available.
 Unlike the Il-18B, the Il-18V was delivered with Emblema radar installed, though it was notoriously unreliable for some time.
 It turned out that the radar electronics didn't cope well with being installed in the unpressurized nose; the electronics were relocated into the pressurized fuselage, and the radar worked much better.
 The electric de-icing system also didn't work very well until the mid-1960s, when the electric drive scheme was modified, resulting in much more satisfactory operation.

 A big problem with early production was the poor reliability of the AI-20 Series 3 engines, which had a time between overhauls (TBO) in the range of 200 to 400 hours.
 The AI-20 Series 5 (AI-20K) engine variant was finally introduced, with a TBO of 2,000 hours -- unimpressive by modern standards, but a big improvement.
-One issue that was never addressed was noise; turboprops are relatively noisy and high noise levels were a real problem for the passengers.
+One issue that was never addressed was the noise, the high noise levels being a real problem for the passengers.
 The Ilyushin OKB tinkered with a British de Havilland prop synchronization system to reduce noise and it worked well, but it would have been too expensive to retrofit the Il-18 fleet with it, and so it wasn't done.BACK_TO_TOP

 * Another one of the desireables for the Il-18 was greater range.
 One Il-18V was modified to a long-range configuration for servicing Soviet Antarctic research stations, with this machine fitted with more fuel tanks -- where they were installed is unclear -- plus bigger oil tanks, resulting in bulges in the engine nacelles; and enhanced avionics, including a star tracker for long-range navigation.
 This machine was given no special designation.
 It performed flights to Antarctica in 1961 and 1962, being eventually painted in Aeroflot red-white polar colors to make it easier to spot if it went down on the ice.